IDAES/idaes-ext/README.md

 ### Linux

 We are currently building the Linux binaries with CentOS 7.
 These generally seem to be compatable with newer versions of Linux regardless of distribution.
-We could buld on CentOS 6, but there are some minor compatablity issues with C++11, and you need to update the git client to 2.x at least for the sript to work.
+We could build on CentOS 6, but there are some minor compatablity issues with C++11, and you need to update the git client to 2.x at least for the sript to work.